-Instruction 3 L Hours per Week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 3 L Hoursper Week 3 Hours 60 Marks 40 Marks 3

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Students should have basic knowledge of Microcontrollers

 - 1. To expose the students to the fundamentals of microprocessor architecture. - 2.
 To introduce the advanced features in microprocessors and microcontrollers. - 3.
 To enable the students to understand various microcontroller architectures.